Beneath its austere exterior, Alexia Santamaria finds the beating heart of Zurich.

 It has several spaces in which to enjoy a Swiss hot chocolate so we take the opportunity to rest our legs temporarily.
 There are multiple spaces depending on your mood — outside tables in a courtyard, a bright flower-filled tearoom or opulent moodily-lit cavern with dark wood and plush red velvet seating.

-Ursula takes us to peek in at Oepfelchammer, the oldest originally preserved pub in Zurich.
+Ursula takes us to peek in at Oepfelchammer (website in German), the oldest originally preserved pub in Zurich.
 It has massive oak beams from which people hang, while drinking a glass of wine, to earn the privilege of carving their name on the wall, beam or table.

 The walls are full of names etched into the wood — those crazy Swiss!